ortus-docs/coldbox-docs/intro/adding-a-model.md

 ## Add Some Data

 Let's mock an array of contacts so we can display them later.
+We can move this to a SQL call later.

 ```js
 component singleton accessors="true"{